-Sacral neuromodulation, or Interstim, was introduced to the South Carolina area by Dr. Rames.
-Patients with severe bladder frequency, urgency, urge incontinence and urinary retention that have not responded to medical management are often helped by this revolutionary treatment.
+Sacral neuromodulation, or InterStim, was introduced to the South Carolina area by Dr. Rames.
+Patients with severe bladder frequency, urgency, urge incontinence and urinary retention who have not responded to medical management are often helped by this revolutionary treatment.

 Dr. Rames continues to have a special interest in both male and female patients with voiding dysfunction and incontinence, as well as pelvic prolapse, fistulas and strictures.